zhiburt/tabled/README.md

 table.modify(Columns::last(), Alignment::right());
 ```

-You'll must see the following output when run against the first example.
+You'll see the following output when run against the first example.

 ```text
 .---------------------------------------------------------------------------.